NitroSynapsin, A Potential New Autism Drug, Reveals Scientific Breakthrough When Tested On Mice With MHS

 Much like Lipton’s preliminary research, the NitroSynapsin research used mice that were specifically engineered to have MEF2C deficiencies.
 As a result, the mice displayed behavioral impairments including abnormal anxiety, abnormal repetitive movements, memory gaps and other symptoms similar to human MHS tendencies.
 Moreover, the mice exhibited an excitatory/inhibitory (E/I) imbalance, which is common among ASD.
 When the researchers were satisfied with the cognitive and behavioral state of the mice, NitroSynapsin was put to the test.

-For three months the MHS-mice were given doses of NitroSynapsin.
-Researchers found that the treatment reduced E/I imbalance, lessened abnormalities and improved the cognitive performance of the mice.
+For three months, the MHS mice were given doses of NitroSynapsin.
+Researchers found that the treatment reduced E/I imbalance, lessened abnormalities, and improved the cognitive performance of the mice.
 In fact, some cases restored “performance essentially to normal.”
 While these findings show promise, Lipton’s team must first perform research on mice with other autism disorders before graduating to clinical trials.

 Lipton’s studies have gained positive traction from parents of children with MHS.
-Among his most fond admirers is Michelle Dunlavy, mother to a boy with MHS, who states, “we are all hanging on to the hope that one day our children will be able to speak, to understand and to live more independent lives.”
+Among his most fond admirers is Michelle Dunlavy, mother to a boy with MHS, who states that “we are all hanging on to the hope that one day our children will be able to speak, to understand and to live more independent lives.”
 In an effort to show her gratitude, Michelle, along with other parents, have created a Facebook group in support of Lipton and his research.
-Their goal is bring awareness to the cause and facilitate his efforts in moving forward.
+Their goal is to bring awareness to the cause and facilitate his efforts in moving forward.

 [Featured Image by Ryan McVay/Thinkstock]